Portal to Grace

 Holding

-It seems like the best books I’ve read lately are, at there core, about abandonment, sorrow, and how our hearts ache.
+It seems like the best books I’ve read lately are, at their core, about abandonment, sorrow, and how our hearts ache.
 And yet, the hearts of the people in those stories also break open with love that defies understanding.
 All My Puny Sorrows and The Summer of my Amazing Luck by Miriam Toews and The Color of Water and Deacon King Kong by James McBride are stories of redemption and living the lives we’ve been given in great Love.

-We all have “holes in our lives,” Miriam Tower writes, and “people like to talk about their pain and loneliness in disguised ways.”
+We all have “holes in our lives,” Miriam Towes writes, and “people like to talk about their pain and loneliness in disguised ways.”
 Maybe it is that we (I) really can’t honestly say what our holes of longing are but we get a lump in our throat or tears that stay in our eyes, or heaviness in our heart when we encounter that empty place.
 Pay attention to those tears, or whatever physical manifestation gets your attention.

 I wonder if that is what happened to me the other day.
 I was retreating into an episode of “Escape to the County,” a twist on those house hunting shows.
 Except in this one I glean a bit more.
 I learn a little more about the United Kingdom where the episodes are filmed and, instead of the focus on finding the right house, the host explores the features of a community and offers the seekers experiences to get to know the locals.
 The goal seems to be to get a glimpse of what their life might be like in that place.